dsci445-csu/dsci445-csu.github.io/homeworks/hw-3/README.md

     d.
 Now consider  logistic regression model that predicts the probability of default using `income`, `balance`, and a dummy variable for `student`.
 Estimate the test error for this model using the validation set approach.
 Comment on whether or not including `student` leads to a reduction in the test error rate.

-4. The `cv.glm()` function can be used to compute the LOOCV test error rate estimate.
-Alternatively, one could compute those quanitities using `glm()`, `predict.glm()`, and a `for` loop.
+4. The `vfold_cv()` function can be used to compute the LOOCV test error rate estimate.
+Alternatively, one could compute those quantitities using a `for` loop.
 You will take the second approach in the following problem.

     a.
 Fit a logistic regression model that predicts `Direction` using `Lag1` and `Lag2` using the `Weekly` data set.